-This principle is fairly straight forward in that it is really just saying keep your interfaces to a specific role, keep them small and concise.
+This principle is fairly straightforward.
+It is really just saying to keep your interfaces to a specific role, keep them small and concise.

 It also makes the code much easier to read and to test.
 Readability and testability are almost as important as working code, as without them the code very quickly become difficult to change and easy to break.